in

 Pencil

-A pencil is among the most valuable tools for applying drywall.
-You will be measuring and marking a lot, so a pencil is indeed a necessity in the entire process.
+A pencil is among the most valuable tools for you will be measuring and marking a lot, so a pencil is necessary for the entire process.

 Drywall Hammer

-Even if your original plan is to utilize screws throughout the construction process, having a specialized hammer on hand is a smart idea in case you decide that nails are necessary for locations like the exterior areas of a panel.
+Even if your original plan is to utilize screws throughout the construction process, having a specialized hammer on hand is a smart idea if you decide that nails are necessary for locations like the exterior areas of a panel.

 Framing Square